Kong/kongponents/docs/components/table.md

 - `emptyStateIconSize` - Size for empty state icon
 - `emptyStateActionRoute` - Route for empty state action
 - `emptyStateActionMessage` - Button text for empty state action
+- `emptyStateActionButtonIcon` - Icon for the empty state action button

 If using a CTA button, a `ktable-empty-state-cta-clicked` event is fired when clicked.